-The exhibition shows more than 100 works by Bonnard and consists of loans from museums and collectors from all over the world as well as The Glyptotek’s own pieces by Bonnard.
-The exhibition is created in close collaboration with Tate Modern, London, who are showing it until May 6th 2019.
+The exhibition shows more than 100 works by Pierre Bonnard and consists of loans from museums and collectors from all over the world as well as The Glyptotek’s own pieces by Bonnard.
+The exhibition is created in close collaboration with Tate Modern, London, who are were showing it until May 6th 2019.

 The Colour of Memory